-• OpenSSL >= 1.1.1 (v3.0.0 to v3.0.6 highly discouraged due to security issues)
+• OpenSSL $\geq 1.0.0 (1.0.x, v3.0.0 \text{ to } v3.0.6 \text{ highly discouraged due to security issues})$

-Required to build the cert_create, encrypt_fw, and fiptool tools.
+Required to build the cert\create, encrypt\fw, and fiptool tools.

 Note: If using OpenSSL 3, older Linux versions may require it to be built from source code, as it may not be available in the default package repositories.
 Please refer to the OpenSSL project documentation for more information.